adamboerema/polymertutorial/README.md

 The "is:" attribute tells Polymer to look for an element with the tag gifn-feed and the "properties:" attribute tells Polymer to look for an "event" attribute that will have a string value.

-Our web component still does not do anything, it's simply initialized.
-To add an action to the component you can use one of the lifecycle callbacks or in our case, use the "ready" callback for when our component's DOM has been initialized.
+Our web component still does nothing, it's simply initialized.
+To add an action to the component, you can use one of the lifecycle callbacks, or in our case, use the "ready" callback for when our component's DOM has been initialized.
 Here is the gifn-feed component with the "ready" callback

 	<dom-module id="gifn-feed">
 		<script>